Dark Night (2005 film)

 Dark Night (also known as Layla Affel) is an Israeli short film directed by Leonid Prudovsky.

 Title

-The title refers to the song that in the dark night ride one of the Israeli soldiers is whistling.
-It is a tune of Russian war song Тёмная ночь (lit.
+The title refers to a tune that one of the Israeli soldiers whistles, the famous Soviet war song Тёмная ночь (lit.
 Dark Night).

 Plot

-In the dark night two young Israeli soldiers are on their ride control.
-When their car runs on explosive and Palestinian fighters are seeking for them.
-The soldiers hide into a house of a Palestinian couple and take house owner as hostages.
+Three Israeli soldiers are out on patrol when their jeep runs over a landmine.
+They are then ambushed, and two of them manage to escape.
+The two surviving soldiers break into the house of a Palestinian couple and take them hostage as they wait to be rescued.
+They must navigate a language barrier and mutual mistrust if they want to all survive the night.